Can Legislation Change Who is at Fault?

 a required minimum $25,000 liability coverage for bodily injury or death ($50,000 liability coverage for bodily injury for 2 people).
 Under the current state regulations, bodily injury is not required.
 HG 1063 and SB 1766 seeks to change that beginning in 2018.
 TThe Florida Office of Insurance Regulations estimates that this change would save the average Floridian $81 per vehicle.

 Eliminating PIP would mean that there is one less type of insurance coverage that is prone to fraud.
 However, critics argue that that would just push the problem onto uninsured motorists.
 To be truly effective, the solution to reducing claims fraud in Florida would have to do more than just eliminate PIP.
-Although these specific issues are based in Florida, a personal injury attorney in Portland will be more than qualified to handle these specific circumstances.
+Although these specific issues are based in Florida, a attorney like https://www.aronlawfirm.com/ will be more than qualified to handle these specific circumstances.